fenago/python-minicourses/MiniCourse_ML/_ML_class2.md

 **Summary**
 -----------

-In this post, you discovered step-by-step how to complete your first machine learning project in Python.
+In this lab, you discovered step-by-step how to complete your first machine learning project in Python.

 You discovered that completing a small end-to-end project from loading